TelescopeAI/cortex-docs/content/index.md

   Semantic Layer

   #description
-  Define and manage data models in JSON with measures, dimensions, and filters.
+  Define and manage data models in JSON with measures, dimensions, filters, and ordering.
 Dynamic schema generation with plugin support and advanced output formatting for both query-time and post-execution transformations.
   :::

   :::u-page-feature